celestialskyz/Javascript-Project/README.md

   subcatsX.domain(subcatsnames).range([0, xScale.bandwidth()]);
   yScale.domain([0, d3.max(y)*1.5]);
 ```
 The section designated for each country's bars are selected and the subcategories are extracted in order to create a bar per subcategory.
-Each subcategory is given a specific color to differentiate the two bars above the country.
+Each subcategory is given a specific color to differentiate the two bars above each country.
 ```
 subsection.selectAll("rect")
       .data(function(c) {